 Your personal car may have value but it doesn’t supply income and therefore is mostly not classified as an asset.
 It’s a piece of equipment, a means to an end, something that gets you from A to B. However, an antique vehicle you bought in the hope of reselling at a higher value is an asset.

 A type of investment that requires monthly deposits for a set number of months (or years).
-An annuity has a maturity date at which it starts paying a monthly amount into your bank account.
-You stop making deposits into an annuity when it reaches its maturity date and then capitalize on the monthly payouts.
+On a set date an annuity starts paying a monthly amount into your bank account.
+You stop making deposits into an annuity when it reaches that date and then capitalize on the monthly payouts.
+An annuity reaches a maturity date when the owner (you) reach a specific age (usually between 85 - 100) whereupon it cash’s out completely in the agreed manner.

 The payouts are determined by an APR (Annual Percentage Rate) of the total amount you’ve saved over the years of deposits made.
 The annuity pays out to its beneficiary until the investment is liquidated, sold, or closed down due to stipulations in the annuity agreement (the contract with the company who offers the annuity).